feklee/san/hardware/wifi_root_node/README.md

   * Set up the Pi as a [WiFi access point][1].

-  * Create a systemd service unit, and enable and start it:
+  * Create a systemd service unit that runs the web app.
+Enable and start the
+    service:

         $ sudo ln -s "$PWD/san.service" /etc/systemd/system/
         $ sudo systemctl start san.service